mhyrr/conversationjs/public/data/conversation.md

     - @user1 [2024-03-21]: The mathematical approach to consciousness always struck me as putting the cart before the horse.
 How can we quantify something we can't even properly define?
 IIT makes interesting predictions, but its fundamental axioms seem more like assumptions about the nature of consciousness than derived principles.

+      - @mhyrr [2025-02-12T01:14:44Z]: Loren ipsum inherit mundi

+        - @user1 [2025-02-12T01:14:44Z]: How's your day going?
+I just got back from the most interesting art exhibition downtown.
+They had this incredible installation made entirely of recycled materials - everything from old computer parts to plastic bottles transformed into this massive sculpture that changed colors based on the ambient sound in the room.
+Have you ever seen anything like that?
+The way artists can turn everyday objects into something completely new always amazes me.

+          - @mhyrr [2025-02-12T01:14:44Z]: The weather was perfect for it too - sunny but not too hot, with just enough breeze to make the walk enjoyable.
+Though I did get a bit lost trying to find the gallery at first.
+You know how those one-way streets downtown can be so confusing!
+I ended up discovering this cute little coffee shop while I was wandering around though, so I guess getting lost worked out in my favor.

   - @mhyrr [2025-02-12T01:14:44Z]: tesrt